-==> The models do no compute dynamics of the PWN-SNR interaction for a number of reasons.
-The complexity of this interaction introduces a number of new parameters to the model, all of which are very poorly constrained given the lack of multiwavelength data for this source.
+==> The models do not compute dynamics of the PWN-SNR interaction for a number of reasons.
+The complexity of this interaction introduces a number of new parameters to the model, all of which are very poorly constrained given the lack of multi-wavelength data for this source.
 Second, the offset nature of the gamma-ray source and pulsar precludes applying previously developed (e.g. Gelfand et al. 2009) models which compute the dynamics assuming spherical symmetry.
 Some past SED models of similar PWNe (de Jager et al. 2008) simply ignore the dynamics of the system in an effort to create a simple model.
-The dynamics we adopt of $r\sim t^1$ followed by $r\sim t^0.3$ also appear in Mayer et al. 2012.
+The dynamics we adopt of r~t^1 followed by r~t^0.3 also appear in Mayer et al. 2012.
 This is now explained more clearly in the paper.
-The model depends little on the exact value of t\sedov.
-Adopting t\sedov = 5kyr (instead of 10 kyr) changes chi^2 by 1.1, and the best fit parameters by <10%.
-Adopting t\sedov = 15 kyr changes chi^2 by 1.8 with best fit parameters consistent with the best fit at t\sedov = 10 kyr.
+We switch t_sedov to 3 kyr, which is a more appropriate age for a typical SNR.
+The model depends little on the exact value of t_sedov.
+Adopting t_sedov = 5kyr changes chi^2 by 1.5, and the best fit parameters by <10%.
+Adopting t_sedov = 10 kyr changes chi^2 by 3 with best fit parameters consistent with the best fit at t_sedov = 3 kyr.